 How to Make Your Own Lip Balm

 Do you already make your own deodorant or whipped body butter?
 Then with one more ingredient (beeswax), you can also make your own lip balm!
 I’ve always been a big fan of using Bag Balm on my lips, but I like this even better!
 It makes my lips super smooth, and I love the smell!
 This recipe is super easy to follow, and you can have your own lip balm in no time!
-I made quadruple this recipe because (as always), I like to have extra to give away and store for another day.
+Not only do I use this as a lip balm but I massage it into my dry cracked hands (especially the cuticles) for super soft skin and on any skin irritation such as eczema or psoriasis.
+I also like mixing it with some beef tallow and use it as a moisturizer for my face.
+If you don’t want to make it yourself, head over to my Etsy shop and check out what I’ve made. 🙂

 Ingredients/Materials

-- 2 T. Coconut Oil (You can get some great organic coconut oil here or buy it in bulk here.)
+- 1 cup Coconut Oil (You can get some great organic coconut oil here or buy it in bulk here.)

-- 2 T. Shea Butter or Cocoa Butter
+- 1 cup Shea Butter or Cocoa Butter

-- Lip Balm Containers (You can use these tubes or these tins.)
+- Lip Balm Containers (You can use these tubes, these tins, or these small containers.)

 - Double Broiler (Or you can just put a glass bowl on top of a pan, which is what I do.)